omni-us/pagexml/py-pagexml/README.rst

     pip3 install pagexml

-The slim build has a different name, thus the install comand would be:
+The slim build has a different name, thus the install command would be:

 .. code-block:: bash